saratmoka/combss/README.md

 # array([0, 1, 2, 3, 4, 6, 7, 8]),
 # array([0, 1, 2, 3, 4, 6, 7, 8])]
 ```
 One can observe that a model of size q = 8 was recovered from the training data after approximately 2.59 seconds.
-The recovered model with elements of indices in the optimiser.subset array achieved a mean squared error of approximately 19.94 on the test data, after a series of up to nlam = 50 values of \(lambda\) were explored in the dynamic grid search, starting with an null model explored when COMBSS was initialised with \(λ \approx 65.548 \).
+The recovered model with elements of indices in the optimiser.subset array achieved a mean squared error of approximately 19.94 on the test data, after a series of up to nlam = 50 values of λ were explored in the dynamic grid search, starting with an null model explored when COMBSS was initialised with λ approximately equal to 65.548.

-One can additionally observe the following output after performing the fitting in the example code from Section~\ref{CH7: OAF}.
-In this setting, {\sf q} is instead taken to equal 10, exploring 50 values of \(λ\) with feature scaling, a more stringent thresholding value of \(tau = 0.9\), and taking the fraction delta/n for the objective function equal to 20.
+One can additionally observe the following output after performing the fitting in the modified code example 2.
+In this setting, q is instead taken to equal 10, exploring 50 values of λ with feature scaling, a more stringent thresholding value of tau = 0.9, and taking the fraction delta/n for the objective function equal to 20.
 All other arguments take their default values.

 ### Example 2